Anchox/smalife/README.md

-# Chickens in the corn
+# Life
-A simple game on JS
+A simple project